 RELATED ARTICLE: What time of year do catfish spawn?

 Do Catfish Have Two Sexes?

-Of course, hermaphroditism, meaning that an organism possesses fully functional male and female genitalia, can occur among catfish populations, but according to research, it is fairly rare. as 99% of all fish species consists of separate-sex individuals.
+Of course, hermaphroditism, meaning that an organism possesses fully functional male and female genitalia, can occur among catfish populations, but according to research, it is fairly rare, as 99% of all fish species consist of separate-sex individuals.

 How to Tell the Difference Between a Male and a Female Catfish?

 So how do you actually know if the catfish you’ve caught is male or female?
 There are actually quite a few features you can look for in order to accurately identify the fish’s gender.

 One is the catfish’s urogenital opening, or vent, which can be found on its underside, right next to the anus.
 Male catfish will have a more uneven opening with a little knob or papilla surrounding it.